jiaming-jiang/fdh-web/README.md

 This time, we highlight the most important trend that is that the explorers (XPL) are overall the most likely to provide a review for the beers they rate.

-## <a id="section_countries">Are there more user of some country for some categories?</a>
+## <a id="section_countries">"Are there more users from a specific country for certain categories?"</a>

-For our analyis, we took only users from the USA, Canada, UK and Australia.
-While most users in beeradvocate come from the USA, is the distribution of country the same for all categories ?
+For our analysis, we took only users from the USA, Canada, UK and Australia.
+While most users in beeradvocate come from the USA.
+Is the distribution of country the same for all categories ?
 The following interactive plot (you can select a category) shows the distributions of countries for the users for all users (ALL), conformist (CFM), explorer (XPL), adventurer (ADV) and EXP users.

 {% include top_countries_pie_chart.html %}{width=100%}